about the herbalist

 I’ve been providing quality small-batch herbal products since 2015.
 I see my business more like an evolving project than just a seller of handmade products.
 The practice of herbalism, to me, is when people feel empowered to effectively work with herbs and have accessibility to the remedies they need.
 This especially involves community-based approaches to healthcare that draw upon the long lineage of herbal knowledge, which belongs to everyone.
 With that notion I layer my business with additional options such as sliding-scale pricing, teaching and providing herbal mutual aid during crisis and emergencies, and redistributing profit sales into local organizations.

-I also hosts botanical dye workshops, private plant walks, have facilitated nature connection events, and am the cofounder and previous owner of Bloodroot Herb Shop in Ypsilanti, MI.
+I also hosts botanical dye workshops, private plant walks, have facilitated nature connection events, and am the cofounder and previous owner of a brick and mortar herb shop in Ypsilanti, MI.

 I love to collaborate and uplift other projects and business, so please reach out if you’d like to work together!

-Vitalist Herbal Practitioner Program from the School of Evolutionary Herbalism
+• Vitalist Herbal Practitioner Program from the School of Evolutionary Herbalism (2018 ongoing)

-Lindera energetic Western folk herbalism course with Michigan herbalist Jim McDonald (once as a student, again as a teacher’s helper)
+• Lindera Energetic Western Folk Herbalism course with Michigan herbalist Jim McDonald (once as a student, again as a helper.
+2020 and 2022)

-and various other classes with beloved community teachers who have inspired my educational path forward
+• Herbal First Aid with Dana Aronson of Wild Kin Botanicals along with many other classes with beloved community teachers who have enriched my herbalism education path forward

 about the craft